formalverification/uc/notes/README.md

 # Objectives

-- [ ] Read papers on Universal Composability
+- [ ] Read papers on Universal Composability.
-- [ ] make table of concepts in papers and in agda-categories
+- [X] Start a table of concepts in papers and agda-categories library.

 # Details/Progress